-We are interested in finding and functionally characterizing genes involved in neurological disorders including deafness and ataxia and in behavioral and psychiatric diseases.
-In contrast to Mendelian single gene defects, human behavior and risk for psychiatric illness such as depression and alcoholism are determined by a complex interaction of environmental and multiple genetic risk factors.
-With the Human Genome sequenced, unprecedented numbers of genetic variants identified, and novel technologies that allow the study of genetic variants, untangling these risk factors is now possible.
-Once identified, we investigate the functional effects of the genetic variants, and the encoded proteins in vitro and in model organisms in order to better understand behavioral and neurological disorders.
+Human behavior and risk for psychiatric illness such as depression and alcoholism are determined by a complex interaction of environmental and multiple genetic risk factors.
+With the Human Genome sequenced, unprecedented numbers of genetic variants identified, and novel technologies that allow the study of genetic variants, untangling these risk factors is now possible, using genome-wide association studies (GWAS) and next generation sequencing.
+For most complex disorders, considering the environment as well as the genetic susceptibility is essential to fully understand their function.

 - Co-Director, Bioinformatics graduate program, Center for Computational Medicine and Bioinformatics

 - Faculty member of interdisciplinary graduate programs: Neuroscience, Cell & Molecular Biology.

 - Diplom (Master) in Biochemistry, Free University of Berlin and Weizman Institute of Science, Rehovot, Israel.